-Exclusions under Arogya Sanjeevani health insurance scheme
+What are the exclusions under Arogya Sanjeevani health insurance scheme?

 Out-patient department (OPD) expenses are not covered under Arogya Sanjeevani, nor are diagnostic and investigative tests.
 Maternity hospitalisation expenses and optional plastic and dental surgeries are not covered either.
 Other constructive procedures like obesity and weight control, infertility and sterility treatments or gender change operations are not covered.
 Treatment and rehabilitation costs for alcohol and drug de-addiction are not covered.
 Any medical expenses resulting from participation in dangerous sporting events and adventures are also not accepted under the Arogya Sanjeevani policy.

-Restrictions under Arogya Sanjeevani health insurance scheme
+What are restrictions under Arogya Sanjeevani health insurance scheme?

 The room rent sub-limit is 2% of the sum assured up to a maximum of Rs 5000.
 For ICU, the sub-limit is 5% up to a maximum of Rs 10,000.
 In the case of modern medical procedures, the insured can claim up to 50% of the sum assured.
 Cataract operations are covered up to 25% or Rs 40,000, whichever is lower, per eye.
 Besides, the sum assured of an Arogya Sanjeevani policy cannot be more than Rs 5 lakh, unlike other policies that can be increased by paying a higher premium.